-FOLK has nearly 300 members (as at February 2019), including a number of regular volunteers who work alongside Cheltenham Borough Council (CBC), the site’s owner, to manage and promote the use of the Hill and Common.
+FOLK has about 380 members (as at July 2019), including a number of regular volunteers who work alongside Cheltenham Borough Council (CBC), the site’s owner, to manage and promote the use of the Hill and Common.
 We have a strong influence on the management, use and future of the site.

 What does FOLK do?

 We encourage the use of the Hill and Common by walkers, runners, dog walkers, mountain bikers, horse riders, nature lovers, history lovers, geologists, etc. It’s even used by hang-gliders when the conditions are right.
 There are lots of things to do, see and find.
 For example, did you know that there is an Iron Age Hillfort and that quite a few wild orchids grow here?

 If you see something interesting on the Hill or Common, why not tell us about it (and send a photo if you can).
 We’ll then post it on our What’s New page.